 Conclusion: Shopify vs. BigCommerce

-Overall, both Shopify and BigCommerce are excellent e-commerce platforms.
+Overall, both Shopify and BigCommerce are excellent ecommerce platforms.
 However, they have distinct advantages in certain areas.

 In particular, we recommend using BigCommerce if you don’t want to work with third-party apps and have to pay for them separately, or if you need better SEO functionalities.

-Moreover, a BigCommerce store is good for selling products that fall into restricted categories like guns or medical supplies.
+Moreover, BigCommerce is good for selling products that fall into restricted categories like guns or medical supplies.
 However, a caveat with BigCommerce is that it’s good for you only if you sell strictly online.

 On the other hand, Shopify excels at giving you control over the aesthetics of your website and gives you thousands of third-party apps to customize its functionalities.
-Moreover, its ease of use makes it a better choice for store owners who aren’t tech-savvy.
+Moreover, its ease of use makes it a better choice for owners who aren’t tech-savvy.

 Furthermore, Shopify is an excellent tool for streamlining all of your online and offline sales efforts in one place, making it a preferred choice for almost 5 million stores.